fnando/i18n-js/README.markdown

 	      none: You nave no messages

 Rais I18n will ignore the `none` key; on Javascript, it will be used whenever the count is zero.
-This is optional and you can ignore if you want.
+This is optional and you can safely ignore it if you want.

+Default values is permitted on the pluralize function:

+	options = {defaultValue: {
+		none: "No things here!",
+		one: "There is {{count}} thing here!",
+		other: "There are {{count}} things here!"
+	}};

+	I18n.pluralize(1, "missing", options);

 You can localize numbers, currencies & dates: